Singularis Holdings Limited (in liquidation) v Daiwa Capital Markets Europe Limited: Court of Appeal

 The appellants argued that these claims were all brought by, and for the indirect benefit of, the creditors of Singularis (through the liquidator).
 The trial judge had held that there was no principle of law which entitled the court to consider what a party intended to do with the money it recovers, and that the solvency or insolvency of Singularis did not affect that principle.
 The Court of Appeal broadly endorsed that, holding "the identity of those creditors cannot in this situation affect the question of whether the company in liquidation has a claim against Daiwa for breach of its Quincecare duty."

 The Court of Appeal indicated that to set aside an assessment of contributory the appellants would need to show that the trial judge had either made an error of principle or reached a conclusion wholly outside the range of reasonable possibilities.
 They quickly dismissed the suggestion saying that appellant's arguments "do not get off the ground".

 The Court of Appeal dismissed all of Daiwa's claims in the appeal, and upheld the decision of the trial judge that it was liable to Singularis for its breach of the Quincecare duty to scrutinise instructions which would put an ordinary banker on notice of fraud.

 Sir Geoffrey added a few remarks in closing.
 He stressed that it will be a rare situation for a bank to be put on inquiry under the Quincecare duty, and that there is a high threshold.
 In this case "any reasonable banker would have realised that there were many obvious, even glaring, signs that Mr Al Sanea was perpetrating a fraud on the company when he instructed that the money be paid to other parts of his business operations".
-He stress that this case was an unusual one.
+He stressed that this case was an unusual one.

 He also noted Daiwa sought to rely at every level of its argument on the existence of a prior fraud as a reason why it ought to have a successful defence.
 But this ignored the fact that the prior fraud is an essential ingredient of the claim for breach of the Quincecare duty.